Controlled bolting is the process for correctly applying a known load to a mechanical joint to ensure it’s joint integrity.

 Companies should now offer additional resources for employees such as accredited training and improved technological knowledge to ensure standards are maintained and consistency across all controlled bolting operations.

-HTL Group has lead the way in being Controlled Bolting specialists, offering Torque and Tension tools that are designed to provide the most innovative bolting tools on the market.
+HTL Group has lead the way in being bolting product specialists, offering Torque and Tension tools that are designed to provide the most innovative bolting tools on the market.
 As the industry demands efficiency and safety, the Group also provides a complete suite of accredited training for mechanical joint integrity.
 Achieving a true combination of the right tool and skill set for Controlled Bolting activities.